starostka/02476-mlops/reports/README.md

 >
 > Answer:

+* One of the issues we had during the project was with packages and dependencies.
+We found ourselves a lot of time struggling to install some of the packages and make them work.
+We made a lot of new environments trying to solve all these issues but, in the end, most of us we end up having stable environments where we could run our projects.
+Sometimes packages or code that was runnable in one of our machines was not in another most of the time because we had different operating systems and versions of some of our packages.
 * Making things work on the Google Cloud Platform was a struggle in general.
 Troubleshooting is difficult and slow, and testing a solution takes a long time as the whole deployment loop needs to be ran.
 The UI is also very crowded and not user-friendly.
 Thankfully some actions can be performed from the command line.
 * PyTorch Lighting is great to write a clean training loop up and running very quickly.
 But as soon as one wants to tweek some settings or the change the behavior of the training loop a little bit, it becomes very difficult unless an option is already available, which is not always the case.
 This is a big contrast compared to PyTorch, whose philosophy is to be low-level to allow complete customization of the training loop.
 The amount of resources found online on stackoverflow, forums or GitHub Issues is also very limited compared to PyTorch.
 * This is in relation to the previous point, but within the myriad of tools we were presented in this course, in the attempt some of them make to minimize boilerplate and improve the developer's quality-of-life, they also hinder the access to basic features, to the point where they sometimes become simply unavailable.
 The improved quality-of-life then quickly becomes frustration.

 ### Question 27